Deadly heatwaves could affect 74% of the world’s population

 This combination of heat and humidity is shown by something called the wet bulb temperature.
 It is literally measured by wrapping a thermometer in a wet cloth.

 The wet bulb temperature of 35 °C (95 °F) is the limit for human endurance.
 After that point, our bodies cannot cool down.
 In a few more hours body temperatures rise to 40 °C (104 °F), and the heat becomes unsurvivable.
+An adaptability limit to climate change due to heat stress — research article

 It is these kind of temperatures that are forecast for the later part of this century.
 By 2100, scientists are predicting heatwaves that will reach and exceed survivable wet bulb temperatures, and that it may affect billions of people.
+Deadly heatwaves could affect 74 percent of the world’s population — press release

 The scary thing is how common those deadly conditions are already